emreakay/CodeIgniter-Aauth/docs/models/group_to_subgroup.md

-# User to Group Model
+# Group to Subgroup Model

 ## Examples